ethstorage/ethstorage-doc/storage-provider-guide/storage-provider-faq.md

 ## What should I do when the log frequently shows "i/o deadline reached" during data syncing?

-The timeout issue could be due to network reasons.
-It may be because the amount of data requested relative to network performance is too large, so even a slight delay in individual requests will be magnified.
+This problem is caused by the synchronization request timeout due to network reasons.
+It's possible that the amount of data requested is too large relative to network performance.
+Therefore, all requested data cannot be returned within the specified time.

 You can change the size of each request to a smaller value using `--p2p.max.request.size`.
-The default value is `4194304`.
+The current value in the run.sh is `4194304`.
 You can try adjusting it to `1048576`.

 ## How to tune the performance of syncing?